Primitive wonderful varieties: Further reduction techniques

-\section{Quotients of type $\mathscr L$}
+\subsection{Quotients of type ($\mathscr L$)}

 Let $\s=(S^p,\Sigma,\A)$ be a primitive spherical $G$-system with set of colors $\Delta$.
-Tipically, it admits a quotient spherical system $\s/\Delta'$ of type $\mathscr L$ which is somewhat simpler and known to be geometrically realizable.
-Therefore, to construct the principal isotropy group $H$ of a wonderful $G$-variety with spherical system $\s$ we use the explicit knowledge of the principal isotropy group $K$ of a wonderful $G$-variety of $\s/\Delta'$.
+Typically, it admits a {\em minimal quotient $\s/\Delta'$ of type ($\mathscr L$)} which is somewhat simpler and known to be geometrically realizable.

-Let us here skip the combinatorial notion of quotient $\s\to\s/\Delta'$ of type $\mathscr L$ at the level of spherical $G$-systems (see \cite[Section 5]{BP11}) but recall that, if $\s$ is geometrically realizable, such quotient corresponds to a minimal co-connected inclusion $H\subset K$ of spherical subgroups of $G$ such that $H^u$ is strictly contained in $K^u$, $\Lie(K^u)/\Lie(H^u)$ is a simple $H$-module and Levi subgroups of $H$ and $K$ ($L$ and $L_K$, respectively) differ only by their connected centers (actually, $L=\N_{L_K}(H^u)$).
+Let us recall that if $\s$ is geometrically realizable then a quotient $\s\to\s/\Delta'$ is called of type ($\mathscr L$) if it corresponds to an inclusion $H\subset K$ of spherical subgroups of $G$ such that $K/H$ is connected, $K$ is minimal containing $H$, Levi subgroups of $H$ and $K$ ($L_H$ and $L_K$, respectively) are equal up to their connected centers and $H^u$ is strictly contained in $K^u$.
+In addition, the quotient is minimal if $\Lie K^u /\Lie H^u$ is a simple $L_H$-module.

-Let us describe some special classes of such quotients more in detail.
-This will allow us to reduce the final case-by-case analysis to a smaller set of primitive spherical systems.
+To give a combinatorial version of these properties, it is necessary to take into account the chain of inclusions $H\subseteq K\subseteq L_KQ^r\subseteq Q$ where $Q$ is a parabolic subgroup of $G$ minimal containing $K$, and the corresponding chain of distinguished subsets of colors of $\s$.
+The result is the following definition; for more details we refer to \cite[\S5]{BP11}.